 Today is Safer Internet Day and therefore what better topic to blog about than keeping our kids safe while they are online.

-I have already talked about internet safety and kids online in a previous post, however today I’m looking at specific things we need to be doing in order to ensure our kids are safe in the digital world.
+I have already talked about internet safety and kids online in a previous post.
+Today however I’m looking at specific things we need to be doing in order to ensure our kids are safe in the digital world.

 Had it not been for Safer Internet Day, I probably wouldn’t have given this much thought for the next few months.
-My kids aren’t old enough for social media – but no age is too early to start educating our kids and my somewhat blasé approach really needs to change!
+My kids aren’t old enough for social media.
+But no age is too early to start educating our kids and my somewhat blasé approach really needs to change!